tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/essford-manor.md

 The keep of the lord of Cleenseau, it is set on a small hillock inside the walls, and is defended by its own wooden palisade.

 The manor complex itself consists of four buildings: a stable, a small shrine to the Night Queen, a guardhouse and barracks with several guest rooms, and the three-story manor building itself.

+It is built on top of an ancient hobgoblin fort, and in early 1720 a passageway to the abandoned fort was discovered underground, warded with several traps and protections from the Night Queen.